 The EPA mileage rating for the C-Max Energi, when using a combination of gas and electricity, is 100 MPGe (or miles per gallon equivalent).
 After the EV battery is depleted and the C-Max reverts into a conventional hybrid, the gas mileage is 44 mpg in the city and 41 on the highway, for a combined EPA efficiency of 43 miles per gallon.

 That combined 43-mpg number for the 2013 model had been 47 miles per gallon.
-But in August 2013, Ford admitted that the EPA’s method for calculating fuel economy might have resulted in inflated mpg numbers for the 2013 C-Max Hybrid.
+But in August 2013, Ford admitted that the EPA’s method for calculating fuel economy resulted in inflated mpg numbers for the 2013 C-Max Hybrid.
 The company made a one-time “goodwill” payment of $550 to those who purchased the 2013 C-Max and $325 to those who leased the vehicle.

 There’s a big difference between 100 MPGe (while driving using electricity) and the 43 mpg granted when the C-Max is working like a regular ol’ hybrid.
 So questions about individual real-world C-Max Energi efficiency come down to all-electric driving range.